chen-gz/geta_blog/_tabs/about.md

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page. -->
 <!-- {: .prompt-tip } -->
-Here's a condensed and polished "About Me" section incorporating all the details you provided:

----

 ## About Me